jaeyson/hello_sockets/progress.md

 wscat -c 'ws://localhost:4000/auth_socket/websocket?vsn=2.0.0&token=SF...AEc'
 connected (press CTRL+C to quit)
 > ["1","1","user:2","phx_join",{}]
-< ["1","1","user:2","phx_reply",{"response":
+< ["1","1","user:2","phx_reply",{"response": {"reason":"unauthorized"},"status":"error"}]
-{"reason":"unauthorized"},"status":"error"}]

 > ["1","1","user:1","phx_join",{}]
 < ["1","1","user:1","phx_reply",{"response":{},"status":"ok"}]
 ```

-> [!INFO]
+> [!NOTE]
 > this approach is cumbersome, as it sends auth token with each topic join

-### pass via socket connection
+### passing via socket connection

 This task boils down to a few key parts:
--  Controller—generate a token when our page loads and write it into the page's JavaScript
+-  Controller: generate a token when our page loads, then write it into the page's JavaScript.
--  JavaScript—send the token parameter with the Socket connection
+-  JavaScript: get the token from page (`window.userId`), send the token parameter with the Socket connection.
--  Socket—use the token in our Socket
+-  Socket: use the token in our Socket.

 see: